 Dilemma Following the Decian persecution

-In a year 250 there was no pope, because of the Decian persecution.
-When it became possible to hold an election, Cornelius (image right) was the leading contender.
-However, a counter candidate emerged called Novatian who was strongly opposed to forgiving the Church members who had apostasised (denied their faith) in the persecution and allowing them back into the Church.
+In a year 250 AD there was no pope, because of the Decian persecution.
+When it became possible to hold an election, Cornelius (image left) was the leading contender.
+However, a counter candidate emerged called Novatian who was strongly opposed to forgiving the Church members who had apostasised in the persecution allowing them back into the Church.
 Cornelius (image left), however, was for allowing them back and his candidacy was supported by a letter from Cyprian, bishop of Carthage.

 Another sacramental issue arose in 255 and this time Cyprian held a more rigorist position against that of Pope Stephen.
 The question was whether baptism according to the accepted form was valid if it was administered by a heretic.
 The new pope Stephen held that provided the accepted form was used – in the name of Christ or in the name of the Trinity – it was valid.
 Cyprian held it wasn’t valid and insisted on re-baptism.
 He did allow that heretics who had been baptized in the Church, but had temporarily fallen away and wished to return in penitence, need not be re-baptized.
 Eventually the Church decided in favour of the position held by Pope Stephen.

 Three principles of Church sacramental theology were established through the disputes that arose following the persecutions at this time.
 The first was that the Church exercises the power to remit sin, even apostasy: the second was that unworthy members can be accepted back into the Church, provided they do penance; the third is the validity of baptism by heretics.